fvandonkelaar/Fvandonkelaar.github.io/_pages/cv.md

 * The Properties and Scaling Relations of GMCs in the LMC, 22 September 2019

 ### Conferences
-* Swiss SKA Days, 3-4 October 2022
+* Swiss SKA Days, 3-4 Oct 2022
-* Star Formation Within Evolving Galaxies: The Revolution of Upcoming Space Missions, 29 Augustus - 2 September 2022
+* Star Formation Within Evolving Galaxies: The Revolution of Upcoming Space Missions, 29 Aug - 2 Sep 2022
-* Illuminating Galaxy Formation with Ancient Globular Star Clusters and their Progenitors, 13-18 March 2022
+* Illuminating Galaxy Formation with Ancient Globular Star Clusters and their Progenitors, 13-18 Mar 2022
-* Swiss SKA meeting, 1 December 2021
+* Swiss SKA meeting, 1 Dec 2021

 ### Education
 * PhD in Computational Astrophysics, University of Zürich, 2025 (expected)